The internet has spoken: Keep net neutrality rules

 Mozilla

-It's also released released a new podcast devoted to exploring the effects of net neutrality and it's released a video interview with US Senator Al Franken (D-Minnesota), who has long championed net neutrality and free speech issues.
+In addition, it released a new podcast devoted to exploring the effects of net neutrality and a video interview with Senator Al Franken, a Minnesota Democrat who's long championed net neutrality and free speech issues.

 Internet Association

-Note: This story was originally published at 8:00 a.m PT and is being updated throughout the day with information from companies and organizations about how they're supporting the "Day of Action" to protect the FCC's existing net neutrality rules.